edwardjkim/jupyterhub-info490/README.md

 $ ./script/deploy
 ```

-This shell script asks for SSH passwords.
+This shell script will ask for SSH passwords and ansible-vault password.